Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-Different from the previous experiments, here the deformation of each node is determined using $F$, which performs $10$ iterations of direct stiffness with $\delta = \frac{0.01}{10}$.
-For the right outer nodes in the small cavity (\cref{fig:invDesign_Grab}, square-shaped nodes in blue), we set as a target that they do not move in $x$-direction, but move either upwards (lower row) or downwards (upper row) in $y$-direction by $0.02$.
+\textbf{Inverse design of grabber}\\ Different from the previous experiments, here the deformation of each node is determined using $F$, which performs $10$ iterations of direct stiffness with $\delta = \frac{0.01}{10}$.
+For the right outer nodes in the small cavity (\cref{fig:invDesign_Grab}, square-shaped nodes in blue and red), we set as a target that they do not move in $x$-direction, but move either upwards (lower row) or downwards (upper row) in $y$-direction by $0.02$.
 Performance is evaluated using an L1 loss again, and we set $\alpha = 100$.

 In this experiment, we allow new edges to be added to the lattice that have originally not been part of the honeycomb tiling.
 Before starting the inverse design loop, we therefore add new edges (that are masked out initially) to the graph: for each node, edges to neighbouring nodes within a radial distance of $0.2$ are added to the graph with a probability of $0.3$.
 Original honeycomb beams $(i,j)$ are initialized with mask value $m_{ij} = 0.25$, while all other (newly added) beams $(l,p)$ are initialized with mask value $m_{lp} = 0$.
 During inverse design, we also apply the following to promote removing unnecessary beams from the lattice, as well as solutions that are further away from the initial honeycomb structure: \begin{itemize} \item Every five iterations, the $10$\% of the active edges (i.e., $\{(i,j) \ | \ M_{ij} > 0\}$) with the lowest mask value are masked out by setting their mask value to $-0.2$. \item Every five iterations, the expressions for $M_{ij}$ are updated by newly checking which beams in the lattice cross.
 This is done to avoid solutions with crossing beams. \end{itemize}